 - Tax fraud, which often constitutes making false statements to avoid paying taxes

 - Insurance fraud, such as making a false claim or intentionally damaging property to make a claim

 - Investment fraud, which can include insider trading, Ponzi schemes or broker embezzlement

 - Computer fraud, including phishing scams and creating false or misleading websites

 - Health care fraud, which is often perpetrated by health care providers to receive payment for services not performed

 Penalties for these crimes vary widely based on the level of fraud.
 Penalties also depend on whether the federal or state government pursues the case.

 These cases require an experienced hand and a high level of sophistication.
 Clarissa has handled over 75 jury trials and understands the law in these areas.
 She can help you even before your arrest.
 If you think law enforcement is investigating you for one of these crimes, Clarissa will handle all communication with them and protect your rights from day one.

 Speak With An Experienced Lawyer

-Clarissa Fernandez Pratt, Attorney at Law, represents clients in both the San Antonio and Zapata areas.
-To schedule a free initial consultation with Clarissa, you can call her San Antonio office at 210-417-4590 or her Zapata office at 956-338-0101.
+Clarissa Fernandez Pratt, Attorney at Law, represents clients in the San Antonio area and throughout Texas.
+To schedule a free initial consultation with Clarissa, you can call her San Antonio office at 210-920-2535 or .
 You can also fill out her confidential contact form.